 The in-park lodging, Skyland, Big Meadows Lodge and Lewis Mountain Cabins, is located along this stretch.
 Offering unbeatable access, these are the only places to stay inside Shenandoah National Park.

-However, Shenandoah hotels in the town of Luray also make up central options.
+However, the town of Luray also offers central options.
 It’s only 15 minutes from Luray to the Thornton Gap Entrance Station.
 As a bonus, Luray is home to the renowned Luray Caverns.

 Feeling like a southern mansion from a Hollywood movie, the Georgian-style The Mimslyn Inn is one of the most unique places to stay near Shenandoah National Park.
 Be greeted by imposing Tuscan columns; then let other features including stunning gardens and terraces against the backdrop of Shenandoah Valley take your stay to a one-of-a-kind level.